frjo/hugo-theme-zen/README.md

 ### Add anchor links to headings

 Example render hook template for headings that will add anchor links.
-To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-heading.html.example` to `layouts/_default/_markup/render-heading.html`.
+To activate it copy the file `~/theme/zen/layouts/_default/_markup/example-render-heading.html` to `layouts/_default/_markup/render-heading.html`.

 ### Process Markdown images

 Example render hook that process images in the same way as the "img" shortcode.
 See top of the file for settings to adjust it to your needs.
-To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-image.html.example` to `layouts/_default/_markup/render-image.html`.
+To activate it copy the file `~/theme/zen/layouts/_default/_markup/example-render-image.html` to `layouts/_default/_markup/render-image.html`.

 ### Make external links open in a new tab.

 Example render hook to rewrite external links so they open in a new tab.
-To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-link.html.example` to `layouts/_default/_markup/render-link.html`.
+To activate it copy the file `~/theme/zen/layouts/_default/_markup/example-render-link.html` to `layouts/_default/_markup/render-link.html`.

+I rarely use this one, I think the user should decide how links open.

+### Add "Copy code" button to codeblocks.

+Example render hook to "Copy code" buttons to codeblocks".
+To activate it copy the file `~/theme/zen/layouts/_default/_markup/example-render-codeblock.html` to `layouts/_default/_markup/render-codeblock.html`.

 I rarely use this one, I think the user should decide how links open.